objetos/q_p5fx/visit_quadrille/_index.md

 ## Concise Iteration with `visitQuadrille`

 The `visitQuadrille` function also supports inline definitions of the `fx` function using modern [arrow functions](https://www.w3schools.com/js/js_arrow_function.asp).
-This enables a more concise and [declarative](https://en.wikipedia.org/wiki/Declarative_programming) style, removing the need for explicit loops:
+These anonymous functions enable a more concise and [declarative](https://en.wikipedia.org/wiki/Declarative_programming) style, removing the need for explicit loops:

 ```js
 visitQuadrille(quadrille, (row, col) => { /* fx body */ }, values);